edbice/meedan-qfi-dashboard/content/interviews/2010/transcripts/interview_7_sarah.md

 How is your coursework going?

 Flashcards?
-Closers:
-Photo of you?
-Best time to contact you?

 I see the point -- it has a wiki that we could use. but it isn't that different

 No one has been using it very much -- most people haven't been using it.